aisalmi/sweet-potato-android/README.md

 **Interceptor** | A component which handles in one place most of the entities (`AppCompatActivity` and `Fragment`) life cycle events through a dedicated class.
 **Redirector** | A component which controls if an Activity should always be displayed before another one **SweetExceptionHandler** | A component which centralizes exception handling.
 Whenever an exception is thrown during the application, it can be handled in a centralized and secure way whenever an exception is thrown during the application, it can be handled in a centralized and secure way
+**SweetGuardedCoroutine** | A component which allows to run a command in a Coroutine way and that may thow an exception during its execution

 ## Getting Started